NimrodShai2/NimrodShai2/README.md

 # Hi!
 I'm Nimrod!
-I’m currently learning full stack web and Android development at Sela College,  in a special program for newly realesed IDF combat soldiers.
+Recently graduated from a full stack web and course at Sela College,  in a special program for newly realesed IDF combat soldiers.
+I also independently study Android Development w/ Kotlin.
+Looking forward to expand my knowledge in software development and computer sciences!

 ## My Tech Stack:
 - C#